-In this Mini Class I show you how to paint a realistic dog nose in only one color, with black watercolor paint.
+In this Mini Class I show you how to paint a realistic dog nose in watercolor, in only one color, with black watercolor paint.

 Values are Important for Realistic Painting